Hinrichsta/SP25-CYBR8950/Project Proposal/Literature Review.md

     Terms used:
     - Security issues with smart Televisions
     - Solutions for Security Issues within smart entertainment devices
-    - Security Issues with gaming consoles?
+    - Security Issues with gaming consoles

 - [An Overview of Architecture and Security Issues of a Smart TV](https://ieeexplore-ieee-org.leo.lib.unomaha.edu/document/9488939)
   - The study examines the architecture and operation of Smart TVs, focusing on security vulnerabilities such as DDoS attacks, man-in-the-middle attacks, masquerading, and other cyber threats.
 Smart TVs interact with various interfaces, including email, cameras, internet connectivity, and media players, making them susceptible to exploitation.